matthieugomez/benchmark-stata-r/README.md

 # Benchmarks

 ## Results
 This page compares the speed of R and Stata for typical data analysis.
 Instructions are runned on randomly generated datasets of 500 Mo (which corresponds to 1e7 observations).
 For each data operation, I use the fatest command available in each language.
-In particular, I use `ftools` and `fastxtile` in Stata.
-I use `data.table` and `fst` in R.
+In particular, I use [ftools](https://github.com/sergiocorreia/ftools) and [gtools](https://github.com/mcaceresb/stata-gtools) in Stata.
+I use [data.table](https://github.com/Rdatatable/data.table) and [fst](https://github.com/fstpackage/fst) in R.

 <img class = "img-responsive"  src="/output/1e7.png" />